The Badlands and Wall Drug South Dakota

 Hill City, South Dakota

-In the back yard there were goats, chickens and ducks, My husband couldn’t stand the smell of the goats.
+In the backyard, were goats, chickens, and ducks.
+My husband couldn’t stand the smell of the goats.
 Yes, they do have an interesting odor.

 We noticed a gas grill on the patio and went to check it out.
 It was brand new and had a full tank of propane.
 Perfect for grilling supper.

 To the left of the house was Hill City Mining Company, and to the right was Naked Winery.

 The inside of the house was perfect.
 It had all the comforts of home.
 One bedroom downstairs, dining room, living room with Direct TV, a bathroom with washer and dryer, the kitchen had every appliance one could ask for.
 Upstairs had two additional bedrooms and a bathroom.
 Everything was exceptionally clean and well stocked, right down to laundry soap.

 After completing our shopping list we went grocery shopping.
 We purchased meat for grilling suppers, breakfast items, and items to make sandwiches for lunches and snacks while hiking.
 Our bill for all our food was under $70.00.
 Which will save us from spending an exceptional amount of money on meals out.

 Then, it was time to retire for the night.
 Custer State Park and The Needles Highway await tomorrow’s adventures!

 Additional Posts From The Trip

 Day 1 – Sioux Falls, 1880 Town, Kimball, SD

 Day 3 – Custer State Park and Needles Highway